nkishnani/GitHub-notes-/README.md

-### This repo contains my notes on various topics in computing as reference.
-I also hope others can find it useful!
+# Notes

+This repository contains my personal notes on assorted subjects, either that I'm studying in school or otherwise.
+Here's a list of current available topics:

+- Git & GitHub

+I hope this collection is of use to others as well!
+If any questions arise, feel free to [contact me](emailto: neelkishnani@gmail.com).